 |Event Date||Wed Feb 26 EST (almost 2 years ago)|

-• You will be able to recognize when a company may be subject to the GDPR or CCPA.
+• You will be able to define trade or business.

 • You will be able to describe state and local tax conformity or lack thereof.

 Tax Partner Resident, Fried, Frank, Harris, Shriver & Jacobson LLP